 Truthmaker semantics as outlined in the previous section needs to be supplemented by an account of context-dependency.
 I will make use of a notion of context that serves strictly the purposes of this paper, setting aside all other linguistic issues of context dependency.
-This context is a local, shiftable context c which can be taken to be either the utterance u of the sentence itself or else a reported attitude or epistemic state e, in the case of a sentence embedded under an attitude verb or epistemic modal.20 As a local context, c may shift for the evaluation of an embedded sentence in the scope of an attitude verb or modal expression.
-The context for the evaluation of the entire sentence will be the primary context and the shifted context for an embedded sentence a secondary context.
+This notion is a local, shiftable context, which can be taken to be either the utterance of the sentence itself or else a reported attitude or epistemic state, in the case of a sentence embedded under an attitude verb or epistemic modal.
+Such a context, being a local context, may shift for the evaluation of an embedded sentence in the scope of an attitude verb or modal expression.
+The context for the evaluation of the entire sentence is the primary context and the shifted context for the evaluation of an embedded sentence a secondary context.
 A context c will be associated with a domain D(c), which consists in entities considered actual by the agent(s) associated with c.
 A sentence then denotes a set of situations (its exact truthmakers) only relative to a context c.
-A simple sentence such as The president is responsible then has a (positive) meaning relative to a context c, which consists in the set of situations containing the president in D(c) and the attribution of responsibility to him.21
+A simple sentence such as The president is responsible then has a (positive) meaning relative to a context c that consists in the set of situations attributing responsibility to the president in D(c).

-Another extension of truthmaker semantics consists in the application of the truthmaking relation \parallel to situations and epistemic states, such as beliefs, judgments, inquiries, and considerations.22 The belief that John left has as truthmakers situations in which John left that are prior to that belief.
+Another extension of truthmaker semantics consists in the application of the truthmaking relation \parallel to situations and epistemic states, such as beliefs, judgments, inquiries, and considerations.
+The belief that John left has as truthmakers situations in which John left that are prior to that belief.
 Moreover, the belief that John won the race or Mary did has two types of truthmakers: the kind of situation in which John won and the kind of situation in which Mary won.
-These are the very same situations that resolve a state of an inquiry whether John won the race or Mary did.
+These are the very same situations that resolve a state of uncertainty or an inquiry whether John won the race or Mary did.
 Beliefs with disjunctive contents may thus share their truthmakers with corresponding states of uncertainty or acts of inquiry.